domonda/api/README.md

 File uploads are not using GraphQL, but Multipart MIME HTTP POST requests to the following URL: https://app.domonda.com/api/public/upload

-The form field `documentCategory` must contain the id of a document category that can be requested by: https://domonda.github.io/api/doc/schema/documentcategory.doc.html
+The form field `documentCategory` must contain the id of a document category that can be requested at: https://domonda.github.io/api/doc/schema/documentcategory.doc.html

 The form field `document` must contain a file that serves as the visual representation of the document and must be one of the following formats: PDF, PNG, JPEG, TIFF

-The optional form field `ebInterface` contains an XML file in the ebInterface 5.0 format as specified by: https://www.wko.at/service/netzwerke/ebinterface-aktuelle-version-xml-rechnungsstandard.html
+The optional form field `ebInterface` contains an XML file in the ebInterface 5.0 format as specified at: https://www.wko.at/service/netzwerke/ebinterface-aktuelle-version-xml-rechnungsstandard.html

 Example using the CURL command line tool: